 How to Run an Agile Project

 The first step in figuring out how to run an Agile project is to select your project framework.
-For instance, Scrum, Kanban, and Lean are all popular Agile frameworks you can use to organize and run your project.
-Using the Scrum methodology, here are the 6 steps to running an Agile Project:
+Scrum, Kanban, and lean are popular Agile frameworks for organizing and running a project.
+Here are six steps to running an Agile project using the Scrum methodology:

 1. Assign your team